matt-whitaker/brewdocs.beer/ROADMAP.md

 ## 1. Proof of Concept

 ### Milestones
-- **Wizard of Oz** -
+- **UI Prototype** -
   Data is baked into the build, and user input is simulated.
 Changes are tied to the session and lost on page exit.
+Pure UI demo
 - **Brew Day**
-  Prototype quality form interface allowing for the record-keeping of a brew day
+  Simple form interface for collecting brew day measurements
 - **Splash**
   Basic splash site on brewdocs.beer for SEO, PWA is served via app.brewdocs.beer
 - **Library**